ram071985/JS-Digital-Clock/README.md

 # Vanilla Javascript Digital Clock App

-A simple digital and easy to use 12/24 hour clock emphasizing clean code usage and is written with pure Javascript, HTML and CSS
+A simple digital and easy to use 12/24 hour clock emphasizing clean code usage.
+All of it is written with pure Javascript, HTML and CSS.

 ## Summary